The VBA Curve Tracer Project

 correct orientation.

 Everything seems to be working now but I still have a strange situation with the Step Gen output measured at the DUT connector in the PNP mode.
 NPN looks better, but is also not quite right.
+It is related to the over-voltage protection of an Opamp.

 May 21st